10 Of The Craziest Laws In Louisiana

-I found ten that are downright foolish such as Mourners Have a Three-Sandwich Limit and No Gargling in Public.
-Who in creation came up with these, and better yet, how did the police enforce them?
+I found ten downright foolish, such as Mourners Have a Three-Sandwich Limit and No Gargling in Public.
+Who in creation created these, and better yet, how are police supposed to enforce them?
 What's crazy is a lot of these weird laws are still on the books!
-Well, one thing is for sure, there's never a dull moment for anyone who wants to come on down to visit.
-As long as they don't break any laws, especially the ten listed below!

 1. Snoring is prohibited unless all bedroom windows are closed and securely locked.
 However, it is allowed at church, weddings, and movie theaters!